dmuegge/MTSXtremIO/README.md

 - 0.41.0 2015-10-17 - Added Tag Object Cmdlets, updated Get-XIOPerformance, pipeline improvements, started adding SupportsShouldProcess, and updated help

 - 0.42.0 2015-11-22 - Add Multi-Cluster support to Get-XIOBrick, Get-XIOEnvs, Get-XIOStorageController, Get-XIOStorageControllerPSU, Get-XIODataProtectionGroup, Get-XIOTag, Get-XIOTagObject, Get-XIOVolume, Get-XIOSnapshotSet, Get-XIOScheduler, Get-XIOInitiator.
 Added ability to do adhoc authentication with Set-XIOAPIConnectionInfo.
 Corrected implementation of cmdlet aliases.
 Updated help.

+- 0.43.0 2015-11-30 - Add Multi-Cluster support to remaining applicable Get functions and updated corresponding help documentation.
+Re-factored some code to reduce repetition.
+Added other help information.
+Added multi-cluster support and supports should process to all new,set,and remove cmdlets.

 Notes